HRItdy/claw_machine/README.md

   - Remember to integrate with GPT.
 - Subscribe to `chat_response` topic, call the text-to-speech function in the callback function.
 - Combile the groundingDINO model as an onnx model.
 Write the function in models.py.
 Load the model and create a dummpy input, then generate the onnx model.
+- Use SlimSAM instead of the official implementation.

 ## Sturcture: